The Magnificent Beauty that is...

 The name "Pakistan" derives from two words, "Pak" which is Persian for holy, clean and pure, and the Hindi word "Isthan" meaning place.
 Punjab deriving from Persian "Panj" meaning five and "ab" meaning water.
 Land of five rivers.
 Making the Punjab territory of Pakistan rich and profuse in growth.

 Pakistan has six designated UNESCO World Heritage sites: the archeological ruins at Moenjodaro; the Buddhist ruins of Takht-i-Bahi and neighboring city remains at Sahr-i-Bahlol; the fort and Shalamar Gardens in Lahore; the monuments at Makli; Fort Rohtas; and the ancient ruins of Taxila.
+Pakistan is rich in history.

 Pakistan has the worlds largest contiguous irrigation system according to the United Nations.
 The waters from the Indus River and its tributaries feed the system.
 Pakistan started developing this system 150 years ago.
 There are five rivers running through the Punjab region making it's land lush and fertile